 Studies show that a good adrenaline rush increases attraction and arousal.
 Here are some things to get that natural aphrodisiac.

-- Drive an Exotic Car at Exotics Racing or if driving isn’t your thing, you can ride with a stunt car driver, which I found to be even more of an adrenaline rush.
+• Drive an Exotic Car at Exotics Racing or if driving isn’t your thing, you can ride with a stunt car driver, which I found to be even more adrenaline-rushing.

 How to Spend Valentines Day in Vegas - Best Hotels in Vegas for Couples

-Can you think of any other things to do in Las Vegas for couples?
+Can you think of any other things to din Las Vegas for couples?
 What are your plans for Valentines in Las Vegas?

 Did you enjoy this post?
 Pin it for later